 Neutral evils are malicious with no greater purpose.
 They’ll steal candy from babies if it makes them a quick buck.

-Most characters with this alignment have no grand plans for world domination and no strong feelings toward the law in either direction.
+The neutrality side of the neutral evil alignment means they have no grand plans for world domination and no strong feelings toward the law in either direction.

 They don’t relish in suffering as the neutral evils do, and many chaotic neutrals have a line.
-They won’t allow the world to burn for their own selfishness.
+They won’t allow the world to burn for their selfishness.
 Neutral evils have no such boundaries.

 For example, both a chaotic neutral and neutral evil may be assassins.
 The chaotic won’t enjoy the act of killing and would likely conduct the job quickly and professionally.
 A neutral evil may delight in the job, dragging it out to inflict as much suffering as possible.
 A chaotic may also have lines they won’t cross, such as not assassinating a child or not killing innocent people.

 Personality Traits of Neutral Evil Characters

-Self-Serving – Will do anything if it benefits themselves
+- Self-Serving – Will do anything if it benefits themselves

-Callous – Unmoved by the suffering of others, and sometimes even enjoy it
+- Callous – Unmoved by the suffering of others, and sometimes even enjoy it

-Dishonest – Will lie, backstab, or betray to get what they want
+- Dishonest – Will lie, backstab, or betray to get what they want